JinalB02/TextAlignment/README.md

 This application needs 3 inputs from the user
    1. Alignment Strategy
-         - It is the strategy with which you want to align your text
+         - It is the strategy with which you want to align your text display in the console.
            * -l for left alignment
            * -r for right alignment
            * -c for center alignment
    2. Maximum Line Width
-         - Give the maximum line width of the text.
-The line width must be greater than 1 and less than 1000 (this value is configurable)
+         - Give the maximum line width of the text to be displayed in the console.
+         - The line width must be greater than 2 and less than 1000 (these values are configurable).
+         - You can update MIN_LINE_WIDTH and MAX_LINE_WIDTH in constants/AlignmentConstants.java to change the above the values.
    3. File path
          - Provide the path of the file whose contents you want to align.
          - A sample file is present at location -> src/main/resources/input-file.txt